Umayyad Mosque: Religious significance

-Left: The location where Al-Husayn's head was kept for display.
-Right: Zareeh-e-Ras al-Husayn, where Al-Husayn's head was buried.

 According to some, the mosque is the fourth holiest site of Islam.
 A Christian tradition dating to the 6th century developed an association between the former cathedral structure and John the Baptist.
 Legend had it that his head was buried there.
 Ibn al-Faqih relays that during the construction of the mosque, workers found a cave-chapel which had a box containing the head of John the Baptist, known as Yahya ibn Zakariya by Muslims.
 Upon learning of that and examining it, al-Walid I ordered the head buried under a specific pillar in the mosque that was later inlaid with marble.

+Left: The location where Al-Husayn's head was kept for display.
+Right: Purported tomb of Al-Husayn's head.

 According to one hadith reported by Muslim ibn al-Hajjaj, the Great Mosque of Damascus is the site where Jesus will descend from heaven at his Second Coming, appearing on a "white minaret".
 Most Muslim theologians interpret this passage as symbolic rather than literal.
 In a study of Muslim sources, William Richard Oakes suggests that some aspects of this hadith could date from the late Umayyad period, when the mosque was built, rather than from Muhammad's time, when Damascus had not yet been conquered by Muslims.

 Two shrines commemorating the Islamic prophet Muhammad's grandson Husayn ibn Ali, whose martyrdom is also compared in Shi'a tradition to that of John the Baptist, exist within the building premises.